kaweepatt/atm-simulator/README.md

 1. Java Runtime Environment must be installed.

 ### Step to install
-1. Download /dist/atm-simulator.jar to your desirable directory
+1. Download /dist/atm-simulator.jar to your desired directory

 ### Step to execute application
 1. Go to dist directory